LackOfMorals/lackofmorals.github.io/_posts/2024-10-24-app-token-query-api.md

 tags: Neo4j PM DevEx QueryAPI SSO Token
 ---

-# Application using token for auth with Neo4j Querty API
+# Applications, Tokens and Neo4j Query API

 Using tokens with Applications and Neo4j Query API for auth
 ================================================

-Consider the scenario of an application needing to use data from Neo4j.
-For auth, you can use a username / password combination - basic authentication - or a token.
-There's pro / cons of both approaches and this deals with the latter , using a token.
+In a previous blog post I discussed a web application obtaining and using a token with Neo4j Query API as a result of a user successfully authenticating.
+This entry looks at what would be involved for an application to obtain a token and use it with Neo4j Query API.

-To get a token,  the client credentials flow is followed.
-This allows for an application , rather than a user, to obtain a token that can then be used with Neo4j Query API for obtaining data.
+**Plot spoiler** - it's very similar.

-Lets look at how this can be achieved with an example
+Many organisations prefer a token based approach, one reason for this is the limited lifespan and scope of token which helps to reduce risk if it is intercepted.
+Lets look at how this can be achieved.

 We will need

-* A free Okta developer account.
+* A free Okta developer account

 * Neo4j Enterprise running in Docker locally